robidev/moongen-rfc2544/README.md

 # Configuring tests #

-Modify the config items in; ...
+Modify the config items in; CONFIG.sh
 The test takes about xx time. use xx to shorten this

 # Running tests #

 To initialize the NIC and dpdk on the tester
 `sudo ./run_tests.sh setup`

 To run the actual test and generate the report
+`sudo ./run_tests.sh run`
+The test-report will be in the main folder where the script was run.
+An additional folder is created with all testresult artifacts.

+If something goes wrong during test execution, you can restart the current test run with
-`sudo ./run_tests.sh`
+`sudo ./run_tests.sh retry`
+This will load CONFIG.run, that contains all settings, and keeps track what test executed succesfully.
+After a succesful test run, the file will be renamed to CONFIG.log and placed in the testresult folder along all other artifacts.